n8kolenberg/klarna_docs/docs/klarna_checkout.md

 - Call Klarna's server with your customer ```cart details```, ```locale```, ```merchant ID``` and a few more details.
 - Response is a HTML snippet - this needs to be embedded in your checkout page.

-!> Add image of checkout??

 ---

 ### Render the confirmation page 💫
 After the customer completed the purchase in checkout snippet:
 - Call Klarna to get confirmation page HTML snippet
-- If request is successful, Klarna returns HTML snippet with order confirmation details you need to embed in confirmation page.
+- If request is successful, Klarna returns HTML snippet with order confirmation details you need to embed in the confirmation page.

 > ***__Needed from the merchant:__***
 - **Checkout** and **Confirmation** page each containing div that will contain HTML snippets received from Klarna